rjstone/SEMT/README.md

 ## Space Engineers Mod Toolkit for Blender ##

-This is a blender template with embedded scripts for creating mods for the game Space Engineers.
+This is a [Blender](http://blender.org) template with embedded scripts for creating mods for the game [Space Engineers](http://www.spaceengineersgame.com/).
+It's a community project and not affiliated with the game developers.

 ### The Guide ###